buchmiet/FastFsm/readme.md

 2. **Compile-time vs Runtime**: FastFSM's source generator approach achieves hand-rolled performance while maintaining library convenience.
 This validates the design choice of compile-time code generation over runtime flexibility.

+3. **Hierarchical Performance**: FastFSM HSM adds only ~10 ns overhead for hierarchical transitions (11.69 ns vs 0.81 ns flat), while competitors like Stateless require 500+ ns.
+Internal transitions at 4.24 ns are even faster than some flat FSM operations.

-3. **Language vs Implementation**: Performance varies more by implementation strategy than language choice.
+4. **Language vs Implementation**: Performance varies more by implementation strategy than language choice.
 A well-optimized library in any language can outperform poorly designed code in a "faster" language.

-4. **Zero-allocation Achievement**: Both FastFSM and Statig achieve true zero-allocation operation, critical for high-frequency state transitions in performance-sensitive applications.
+5. **Zero-allocation Achievement**: Both FastFSM and Statig achieve true zero-allocation operation, critical for high-frequency state transitions in performance-sensitive applications.
+FastFSM extends this to hierarchical state machines, maintaining 0 B allocations for all synchronous HSM operations.

 ---